 Passion for Swiss equities

-zCapital systematically takes environmental, social and governance aspects into account when investing.
-The Integration of Environmental, Social and Governance (ESG) analysis is done at company level and aims to identify sustainability related risks and chances.
+zCapital systematically takes environmental, social and governance (ESG) aspects into account when investing.
+The Integration of the ESG analysis is done at company level and aims to identify sustainability related risks and chances.
 Risks should be avoided, or if avoidance is not possible, mitigated and managed.
 Shares of companies with higher ESG risks are likely to experience higher volatility and possibly weaker share performance in the longer term.

 zCapital bases its exclusion criteria on the guidelines of the SVVK (Swiss association for responsible investments).
 Currently, manufacturers of controversial weapons are excluded.

-The zCapital Swiss ESG Fund is able to undertake further exclusions.
-Companies whose conduct or products fundamentally contradict the ESG concept are excluded.
+The zCapital Swiss ESG Fund excludes further companies, whose conduct or products fundamentally contradict the ESG concept.
 Currently, these are companies which significantly violate the principles of the UN Global Compact or generate more than 5% of sales with the production of nuclear or coal-fired power, coal mining, fracking, oil sands, tobacco, pornography, gambling, armaments or civilian weapons.

-In the course of shareholder engagement, zCapital aims to engage with companies and raise shareholder concerns.
-Through concrete recommendations and exertion of influence, corporate strategy is to be scrutinised and relevant ESG aspects addressed.
+IzCapital raises shareholder concerns and addresses relevant ESG issues in over 600 meetings with senior executives each year.
+Through concrete recommendations and exertion of influence, corporate strategy is to be scrutinised and relevant ESG aspects discussed.
 The aim is to motivate companies to act in a sustainable manner.

 zCapital maintains a constructive dialogue with companies in the Swiss equities investment universe, usually with management.
 If necessary, members of the board of directors are contacted, written enquiries are made, the opportunity to speak at the general meeting is used or requests for items to be included on the annual general meeting agenda are submitted.